 Although taxes are not the most interesting subject, nor are they likely to bring much happiness to anyone having to pay them, they are a necessary part of the government.
 New York City residents know all too well how expensive property tax bills can be.
 About 45% of all NY City tax dollars collected each year come from real estate taxes.
 So how does the government go about calculating residential property tax bills?
 And is there any way to have property taxes lowered?
-For more information, speak with an experienced NYC real estate lawyer.

 In this post, I’ll concentrate on Class 1 properties.
 The first step the government takes in calculating Class 1 residential property tax bills is determining the market value of your residence.
 The government determines the market value by using statistical analysis that incorporates data such as recent selling prices of similar properties in your neighborhood.
 Similar properties are classified as those that are close in size, style, and age to your property.